chrismwsas/sdet-java-template-example/README.md

 Refer to the GitHub API v3 documentation for information: https://developer.github.com/v3/

-GitHub model classes may be imported, if desired, from:
+GitHub model classes may are available from:

 https://github.com/eclipse/egit-github/tree/master/org.eclipse.egit.github.core#core-orgeclipseegitgithubcore

-This project cotains code to import these model classes usign Maven.
-There is also a single test function to demostarte usage.
+This project contains code to use these model classes and rhere is also a single test function to demostrate usage.

-You don't need to use these classes and can use choose to use communcition mechanism to make API requests.
+You may choose to these these classes or can use choose to use communcition mechanism to make API requests.

 You may also want to use an existing test framework.